-With over 150 million native speakers in Russia, Ukraine and neighboring countries, It is the most geographically widespread language of Eurasia and the largest native language in Europe.
+With over 150 million native speakers in Russia, Ukraine, and neighboring countries, It is Eurasia’s most geographically widespread language and the largest native language in Europe.

 9. Portuguese (Português)

-With more than 250 million speakers worldwide, Portuguese is the sixth most widely spoken in the globe.
-Which makes it one of the top 10 important foreign languages to learn in India.
+With more than 250 million speakers worldwide, Portuguese is the sixth most extensively spoken globally, making it one of the top 10 major foreign languages to learn in India.

-Goa is the best place to learn Portuguese in India thanks to Portuguese-speaking locals, many Lusophone activities, including the screening of films, cultural programs, music concerts, events, seminars, and many more.
+Goa is the best place to learn Portuguese in India thanks to Portuguese-speaking locals, and many Lusophone activities, including the screening of Portuguese films, cultural programs, music concerts, events, seminars, and many more.

-Many Indian companies like Allegis, IBM, Amazon, Accenture, etc., are looking for people proficient in Portuguese.
+Many Indian companies, like Allegis, IBM, Amazon, Accenture, etc., are looking for people proficient in Portuguese.

-The demand for Portuguese language specialist in India is on the rise and useful in a wide array of industries such as Technology, Finance, Accounts, Export-Import, Technical Support, IT/ITES, Tourism, and Education.
+The demand for Portuguese language specialists in MNC is on the rise and valuable in various industries like Finance, Technology, Accounts, Export-Import, Technical Support, IT/ITES, Tourism, and Education.